 There are, however, some specific accommodations or situations that may best suited for referral to the DRC for assistance with remote proctoring tests for a student/course.
 These are very specific and rare circumstances, some examples of which are a student who may need a reader and/or scribe for their test and alternative means are not available or when a student is allowed to test at a different time than the rest of the class AND the instructor is proctoring the class test (because a test on Canvas can be taken any time).

-If students are experiencing difficulty with the class testing process or have an Alternative Testing accommodation that requires arrangements, please complete this brief Student Alternative Testing Request Form so we can help provide support.
+If students are experiencing difficulty with the testing process for a course that has online testing or have an Alternative Testing accommodation that requires arrangements, please complete this brief Student Alternative Testing Request Form so we can help provide support.
+For in-person testing, please submit a MyDRC Exam Request or ask your instructor to complete a MyDRC Testing Agreement so you can schedule testing with DRC testing.

 Reduced Distraction, Private Testing, and Extended Time